-“While it was unfortunate that fighting this lawsuit forced the district to waste valuable resources that should have been invested in meeting the needs of the families we serve, we believed it was important to defend the decision the residents of this village made regarding the District 97 referendum—a measure that passed by nearly 1000 votes,” District 97 Board President Peter Barber said in a written statement.
+“While it was unfortunate that forced the district to waste valuable resources that should have been invested in meeting the needs of the families we serve, we believed it was important to the decision the of this village made regarding the District 97 referendum—a measure that passed by nearly 1000 votes,” District 97 Board President Peter Barber said in a written statement.

 Reached on Thursday, TUA attorney Andrew Spiegel said court snafus led to a breakdown in securing documents needed to file an appeal.
 He's filed a motion to reconsider the appeal and vacate the order dismissing the case